tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 See [custom_scalar_demo.py](custom_scalar_demo.py) for an example of collecting scalar data and then laying out the dashboard in a customized way.

-The example layout contains both multi-line charts and margin plots.
+The example layout contains both multi-line charts and margin charts.

 ## Example of the Custom Scalar Dashboard UI